A-Guide-To-Achieve-Clean-Code-And-Best-Coding-Practices

 • Do not write magic numbers.

-Although All Above mentioned details and points come from my experiences as a developer. which I personally follow in all my daily work. and I believe it will surely create a difference between you as a developer and others.
-Though the above points may be opinionated from person to person.
-Do let me know your thoughts on this in the comments.
+Although All Above mentioned details and points come from each developer’s experiences in our company, these are the best practices we follow in all our software development work.
+And we believe it will indeed create a difference between you as a developer and others.
+However, the above points may be opinionated from person to person.
+Do let us know your thoughts on this in the comments.